kevinboone/vlc-server/server/README.md

 ## What is this?

-`vlc-server` is a simple HTTP server that wraps the VLC media player, and provides a REST-like interface for clients, as well as a rudimentary web interface for use by browsers.
+`vlc-server` is an HTTP server that wraps the VLC media player, and provides a REST-like interface for clients, as well as a rudimentary web interface for use by web browsers.
 Its purpose is to allow music playback on one Linux computer to be controlled remotely from some other computer.
 The "controlling" computer can be anything that can issue HTTP requests.
 The intended application is multi-room audio.

 The server was designed to be run on a Raspberry Pi, although it should build on other Linux-like systems, so long as they have access to the VLC library.